Anti-Soviet resistance in Moldova: Initial Activities (1945-1948)

 After World War II, Moldova was put under Soviet control again.
-It wasn't the only Soviet Republic to have Anti-soviet activity, Ukraine, Belarus, and the Baltic States also had Anti-Soviet activity.
+It was not the only SSR with only anti-soviet activity, with anti-communist resistance groups organising in Ukraine, Belarus, and the Baltic States.
 The first groups to form in 1945, were the Vocea Basarabiei, and the National Organization of Bessarabia "Arcașii lui Ștefan" ("Archers of Stefan") (Abbreviated "NOB-ALS").

 The NOB-ALS was founded in October 1945, on the territory of the former Soroca County by teachers Vasile Bătrânac, Victor Solovei, Nicolae Prăjină, Teodosie Guzun, and Anton Romașcan, as well as a student, Nichita Brumă. by March 1947, it had more than 140 members.

 These organizations were active during the Soviet famine of 1946–1947, which also affected Moldova.
-Another organization founded was the Sabia Dreptății which was an organization from Bălți, the organization was initiated by Ion Moraru and Vasile Țurcanu, and Petru Lungu also joined them, the last two were students at the Pedagogical School of Bălți in 1947.
+Another organization founded was the Sabia Dreptății which was an organization from Bălți, the organization was initiated by Ion Moraru and Vasile Țurcanu, and Petru Lungu also joined them, who were former students at the Pedagogical School of Bălți in 1947.

 It initially was part of the combat detachment called "Sabia Dreptății" (of Ştefan cel Mare), within the National Organization of Bessarabia "Arcaşii lui Ştefan", and it did activity in the localities of Mândâc, Slănina, Drochia, Șuri, Chetrosu and Drochia's station.
 One of the many daily activities of the group was writing defiant letters to the courts.
-The most caustic ones were sent to the Writers' Union, as most of the lies started from there, and to Stalin, considered by the leaders as being "leader of the demons".
+The most caustic ones were sent to the Writers' Union, and to Stalin, considered by the leaders as being "leader of the demons".
 All the letters were signed with the "Sabia Dreptății".

 Young activists of the organization insisted on a speedy transition to armed struggle, threatening otherwise to create their own organization.
 On March 9, 1947, a meeting was held at which this plan was approved in principle, although without specifying a clear time frame.
 Somewhat earlier, Vasile Bătrânac established contact with the peasant Vasile Baleanu, the leader of the National Christian Anti-Soviet Organization.
 An agreement was reached on joint actions.

 On 23 March 1947, Vasile Bătrânac, leader of the NOB-ALS, was arrested by the NKVD secret police, who found a detailed list of the organization's members in his possession.
 Shortly after, all members, including the other leaders of "Arcașii lui Ștefan", were apprehended by the Soviet authorities.
 On 11 June, Bătrânac was sentenced to 25 years forced labor and sent to a camp in Siberia.
 However, Sabia Dreptății continued to exist.
 It is unknown what happened to Vocea Basarabiei, but it ceased to exist in 1948.